Simulate, model, and optimize

 - Marketing Research

 High-level analytical skills are in high demand in a wide spectrum of managerial disciplines, including marketing, strategic consulting, finance, health care and many others.
-Moreover, this high level of demand for business analytics talent is projected to increase (one recent study estimated that the North American economy will add 40,000 new jobs in the area of business analytics in 2015, while the number of trained analytics professionals available during the same period is will be around 15,000).
+Moreover, this high level of demand for business analytics talent is projected to continue to increase, far outstripping the available supply of graduates trained in this area.

 Flexible Internship Program